furzona-app/llm-helper/README.md

   await llm.loadLlamafile();
 })();
 ```

-Supplying a GGUF file is the recommended approach as you may also use `nativeLevel: 2`, which constructs the chat template based on the loaded model.
+Supplying a GGUF file is the recommended approach, as you may also use `nativeLevel: 2`, which constructs the chat template based on the loaded model.

 The other way only works with LM Studio:

 ```js
 const { LLM } = require("llm-helper");